survivejs/react-book/manuscript/01_webpack_compared.md

     rm -rf build
 ```

-With Make you will model your tasks using some Make specific syntax and terminal commands.
-This allows to use it with Webpack easily.
+With Make, you model your tasks using Make-specific syntax and terminal commands.
+This allows it to integrate easily with Webpack.

 ## Grunt